-Recognizing the regional nature of issues relating to affordable housing and homelessness, Rocklin will participate in regional efforts and coordinate with neighboring City of Roseville, Roseville Housing Authority, County of Placer, and Placer County Housing Authority in the provision of social services and housing assistance to lower and moderate-income persons, including extremely low-income households and the homeless.
-Rocklin will place an emphasis on improving mobility between low and high resource areas to connect residents of the city and the region with increased access to opportunities and resources and will market the availability of resources in the region to meet the needs of its residents.
+Recognizing the regional nature of issues relating to affordable housing and homelessness, Rocklin will participate in regional efforts and coordinate with neighboring City of Roseville, Roseville Housing Authority, County of Placer, and Placer County Housing Authority in the provision of social services and housing assistance to lower and moderate income persons, including extremely low-income households and the homeless.

-Objective: Continue to coordinate with the City of Roseville, the Roseville Housing Authority, County of Placer, and the Placer County Housing Authority through phone calls and meetings to expand affordable housing opportunities and to meet the housing and supportive service needs of the homeless as strategies to reduce displacement risk for extremely low-, very low-, and low-income persons.
-Continue to participate in regional efforts to reduce homelessness by continuing to attend Homeless Resource Council of the Sierras (HRCS)/CA-515 Continuum of Care (CoC) meetings, when appropriate.
-In addition, the City will continue to maintain its relationship and information exchanges with the Placer Consortium on Homelessness (PCOH) and Placer Collaborative Network (PCN).
-The City will also continue to participate in regular Point In Time (PIT) counts of the local homeless population in Placer County.
+Objective: Continue to coordinate with the City of Roseville, the Roseville Housing Authority, County of Placer, and the Placer County Housing Authority through phone calls and meetings to expand affordable housing opportunities and to meet the housing and supportive service needs of the homeless.
+Continue to participate in regional efforts to reduce homelessness by continuing to attend Placer Consortium on Homelessness (PCOH) meetings, when appropriate.
+In addition, the City will continue to maintain its relationship with PCOH and Placer Collaborative Network (PCN) which conduct regular counts of the local homeless population in Placer County.